Boxing: Early London prize ring rules

 Records of boxing activity disappeared in the west after the fall of the Western Roman Empire when the wearing of weapons became common once again and interest in fighting with the fists waned.
 However, there are detailed records of various fist-fighting sports that were maintained in different cities and provinces of Italy between the 12th and 17th centuries.
 There was also a sport in ancient Rus called kulachniy boy or 'fist fighting'.

 As the wearing of swords became less common, there was renewed interest in fencing with the fists.
 The sport later resurfaced in England during the early 16th century in the form of bare-knuckle boxing, sometimes referred to as prizefighting.
 The first documented account of a bare-knuckle fight in England appeared in 1681 in the London Protestant Mercury, and the first English bare-knuckle champion was James Figg in 1719.
 This is also the time when the word "boxing" first came to be used.
 This earliest form of modern boxing was very different.
 Contests in Mr. Figg's time, in addition to fist fighting, also contained fencing and cudgeling.
 On 6 January 1681, the first recorded boxing match took place in Britain when Christopher Monck, 2nd Duke of Albemarle (and later Lieutenant Governor of Jamaica), engineered a bout between his butler and his butcher with the latter winning the prize.

-Early fighting had no written rules.
-There were no weight divisions or round limits, and no referee.
-In general, it was extremely chaotic.
+Early fighting had no written rules, weight divisions, round limits, or referees.
+As a result, it was an extremely chaotic and brutal affair.
 An early article on boxing was published in Nottingham in 1713, by Sir Thomas Parkyns, 2nd Baronet, a wrestling patron from Bunny, Nottinghamshire, who had practised the techniques he described.
 The article, a single page in his manual of wrestling and fencing, Progymnasmata: The inn-play, or Cornish-hugg wrestler, described a system of headbutting, punching, eye-gouging, chokes, and hard throws, not recognized in boxing today.

 The first boxing rules, called the Broughton Rules, were introduced by champion Jack Broughton in 1743 to protect fighters in the ring where deaths sometimes occurred.
 Under these rules, if a man went down and could not continue after a count of 30 seconds, the fight was over.
 Hitting a downed fighter and grasping below the waist were prohibited.
 Broughton encouraged the use of "mufflers", a form of padded bandage or mitten, to be used in "jousting" or sparring sessions in training, and in exhibition matches.